Uploaded image for project: 'JDK'

 $ java -XX:StartFlightRecording:method-timing=@com.example.Initialization,@com.example.StopWatch ...

-The resulting MethodTrace and MethodTiming events can be correlated with other events that JFR emits, such as events for lock contention, method sampling, or I/O, to understand why the annotated parts of the program were slow.
+You can correlate the resulting MethodTiming and MethodTrace events with other events that JFR emits, such as events for lock contention, method sampling, or I/O, to determine why the annotated parts of the program were slow.

-// Trace methods in class com.foo.Bar that takes more than 1 ms to execute
+// Trace methods in class com.foo.Bar that take more than 1 ms to execute

 settings.put("jdk.MethodTrace#enabled", "true");